luk3mn/luk3mn/README.md

 ### 🎧 Hey Everyone!!
 I'm Lucas 🎸
   <p style="font-size: 15px; text-align: justify"> My degree is in Software Analysis and Development.
 I love emerging technologies, disruptive innovations, and of course, music as well.
-I am interested in web application development, on top of that, I am an enthusiast of the data ecosystem and Artificial Intelligence, with a goal of exploring the power of data through programming. </p>
+I am interested in web application development, on top of that, I am an enthusiast of the data ecosystem and Artificial Intelligence intending to explore the power of data through programming. </p>

+## ***Ask me about***
+- Technology
+- Anime
+- Music (Mostly Rock)

 <!-- ## Minhas Contribuições -->